 (2 night/4 meal)

-Lake House: Additional housing for $175 per night
+Lake House: Additional housing for $275/night for up to 8 people,

 *There is a min. charge of $1,000 per day/night for use of the camp facilities.
 No charge for children under 5.
 Securing dates for your retreat requires a non-refundable deposit equaling 25% of the minimum guarantee or $500, whichever is greater.